microsoft/CameraTraps/api/batch_processing/README.md

 We have referred to one submission of images as a "request" in this documentation but as a "job" elsewhere in the source code and emails; confusingly, the endpoint for checking the status of a request/job is called `/task` and the RequestID is called `task_id`.
 Consider "request" and "job" interchangeable, and the `/task` endpoint a legacy issue.
 Note that the terms "job" and "task" mean different things in the source code (in the context of Azure Batch).

-## Processing time

-It takes about 0.6 seconds per image per machine, and we have at most 16 machines that can process them in parallel.
-So if no one else is using the service and you&rsquo;d like to process 1 million images, it will take 1,000,000 * 0.6 / (16 * 60 * 60) = 10.5 hours.

 ## API

 ### API endpoints

-The endpoints of this API are available at
+Once configured to run on a live instance, the endpoints of this API are available at

 ```
 http://URL/v4/camera-trap/detection-batch
 ```

 #### `/request_detections`

 To submit a request for batch processing, make a POST call to this endpoint with a json body containing input fields defined below.
 The API will return with a json response very quickly to give you a RequestID (UUID4 hex) representing the request you have submitted, for example:
 ```json
 {